 Sysadmin positions may not require engineering know-how, but a strong background in IT is necessary to perform sysadmin duties.
+You’ll also want to boast effective communication skills, both written and verbal.
 Here are some common skills needed to be a successful sysadmin:

 - Subject matter expertise.
 Most organizations employ multiple individuals specializing in specific system administration domains, so you’ll want to be an expert in one or more of the following:

 - Problem solving.
 You’re often the first person called upon to deal with a problem, so troubleshooting and understanding key systems are essential.